|

 Gorillas live in dense forests and lowland

-swamps and marshes as low as sea level, with Western Lowland
+swamps and marshes as low as sea level, with Western

-Congo near its border with
+Republic of Congo near its border with

 Rwanda and